fooker/hasskey/readme.md

 The default config file path is `config.yaml` and can be changed using a command line option.
 The config file uses the YAML file format and consists of the following sections:

-### `home-assistant:`
+### Home Assistant
-This section defines which Home Assistant instance to talk to.
+The `home-assistant` section defines which Home Assistant instance to talk to.
 The `url` field defines the base URL of your Home Assistant instance.
 The `token` field must contain a valid [long-lived access token](https://www.home-assistant.io/docs/authentication/#your-account-profile).

-### `devices:`
+### Devices
-This section contains a list of input devices to monitor for events.
+The `devices` section contains a list of input devices to monitor for events.
 Each entry consists of the `name` field containing a unique name for the device to monitor.
 This name is used to identify the device in the created Home Assistant events.